ibookerke/Notes/Sturdy/Computer Science/Computer Networks/Lecture 2 - Network Core.md

 How to connect millions of [[ISP]]s together?
 1) Create multiple global competitive ISPs
 2) Connect them with [[Internet exchange point(IXP)]]
-3) Make reional ISPs that connect to global
+3) Make regional ISPs that connect to global
 4) and content provider networks  (e.g., Google, Microsoft,  Akamai) may run their own network, to bring services, content close to end users
 ![[Pasted image 20230203140119.png]]